Zach-Russell/MERN-Reminder/README.md

 # MERN-TODO

-This is my TODO app that uses the MERN stack (MongoDB, Express, React, Node.js).
-It is necessary to install the proper node_modules (which are not included in this repo).
+This is my TODO tracker app that uses the MERN stack (MongoDB, Express, React, Node.js).
+It needs to be hosted locally and all necessary dependencies need to be installed before use.